richo/zephyros/README.md

 #### Frequently Asked Questions

-1. How does Zephyros compare to Slate?
+1. **How does Zephyros compare to Slate?**
     - They're both script-oriented and hacker-friendly.
+    - It can be scripted in nearly any language.
+Slate can only be scripted in JavaScript.
-    - Zephyros was originally a fork of Slate but was rewritten for performance and flexibility.
+    - It was originally a fork of Slate but was rewritten for performance and flexibility.
-    - Zephyros runs your scripts out-of-process which helps Zephyros to be highly stable.
+    - It runs your scripts out-of-process which helps it to be highly stable.
-    - Zephyros has a few more events and API calls, and lacks a few of Slate's GUI-specific features.
+    - It has a few more events and API calls, and lacks a few of Slate's GUI-specific features.
-    - Zephyros is actively maintained.
+    - It's actively maintained.
-2. How does Zephyros compare to Spectacle/Divvy/SizeUp/Moom/etc?
+2. **How does Zephyros compare to Spectacle/Divvy/SizeUp/Moom/etc?**
-    - Zephyros is meant to be scripted.
+    - It's meant to be scripted.
 It has a very minimal UI, but a full-featured API.
-    - Zephyros is free and open source.
+    - It's free and open source.
 Some of the alternatives are neither.
-3. Isn't it inefficient to run scripts out-of-process communicating over Unix sockets?
+3. **Isn't it inefficient to run scripts out-of-process communicating over Unix sockets?**
     - No.
+4. **This app is great!
+How can I thank you?**
+    - I dunno.
+Tell your friends about it?

 ### Example Configs